-Notwithstanding Article 6.2 hereof, risk shall already pass to Purchaser on notification of readiness for dispatch if the delivery is delayed for reasons not within the control of KSB.
-Moreover, in this case, KSB shall be entitled to place the Contractual Products in store at Purchaser’s expense when they are due and ready for delivery.

 Article 7 – Warranty

-Purchaser shall inspect all Contractual Products received hereunder for damage, defect or shortage within 10 days of receipt at destination.
-All claims for obvious defects, shortage or non-delivery must be made in writing by Purchaser within the aforementioned period of time and KSB shall not be liable for any such claims not made within such time period.
+Purchaser shall inspect all Spare parts received hereunder for damage, defect or shortage within 30 days of receipt at destination (BNPP-1 site).
+All claims for obvious defects, shortage or non-delivery must be made in writing by the Purchaser within the aforementioned period of time and the Supplier shall not be liable for any such claims not made within such time period.

-KSB warrants that the Contractual Products conform to the agreed Technical Specification (Annex 2).
-If specific, agreed test values need to be achieved, such values shall be applicable which are measured at KSB’s test lab in Frankenthal in accordance with DIN 1944 with tolerances to DIN 1944, class II.
-KSB further warrants that the Contractual Products are free from defects in materials or workmanship.
-No warranty shall apply for defects for which KSB cannot be held responsible, such as wear, tear, operating and maintenance errors.
+The Supplier warrants that the Spare Parts conform to the agreed Technical Specification (Annex 2)..
+The Supplier further warrants that the Spare Parts are free from defects in materials or workmanship.
+No warranty shall apply for defects for which the Supplier is not responsible, such as normal wear & tear, or the operating and maintenance faults.

-Warranty shall be for a period of 12 months from the date of commissioning, but no more than 18 months after notice of readiness for dispatch whichever period expires first.
+Warranty shall be for a period of 18 months from the date of commissioning, but no more than 24 months after notice of readiness for dispatch whichever period expires first.

-If, during the warranty period, a defect in the Contractual Product appears for which KSB is responsible, KSB shall, at its option, repair or replace, free of charge, any defective component part of such Contractual Product provided that Purchaser notifies KSB in writing of such defect immediately upon detection.
-The warranty period for repaired or replaced work shall extend for a period of six months beyond the date the repair or replacement work is completed or to the end of the original warranty period, whichever occurs later.
+Should within the waranty period of the Spare parts, any defects and deficiencies be observed while utilizing the Spare parts, , the Supplier shall within reasonable time initiate all necessary measures to replace or repair, and improve such deficiencies at his own cost and own option.
+The new waranty period for faulty Spare parts or deficiencies will start after the date of replaceing and/or repairing the faulty Spare parts.

-Disassembly or reassembly costs associated with KSB's warranty obligation shall be excluded by the warranty claim.
+Disassembly or reassembly costs associated with the Supplier's warranty obligation shall be excluded by the warranty claim.

-If KSB is responsible for a delay in correcting a defect pursuant to Article 7.4 hereof, Purchaser shall – after prior written notification – be entitled to correct such defect itself or have it corrected by a third party.
-In addition, Purchaser shall be entitled to repair or replace any defective component in the place of KSB in urgent cases when operating reliability is at risk or in order to prevent disproportionate damage, in which case KSB shall – to the extent possible and/or appropriate – promptly be informed.
-KSB shall reimburse Purchaser for the reasonable costs incurred for such repair or replacement.
+If the Supplier is responsible for a delay in correcting a defect pursuant to Article 7.4 hereof, Purchaser shall – after prior written notification – be entitled to correct such defect itself or have it corrected by a third party.
+In addition, Purchaser shall be entitled to repair or replace any defective component in the place ofthe Supplier in urgent cases when operating reliability is at risk or in order to prevent disproportionate damage, in which case the Supplier shall – to the extent possible and/or appropriate – promptly be informed. the Supplier shall reimburse Purchaser for the reasonable costs incurred for such repair or replacement.

 All rights provided to Purchaser under Article 7.4 and Article 7.5. hereof with respect to defects shall be considered final and conclusive.
 All other rights with respect to defective deliveries shall be excluded.

-Article 8 – Testing / Inspections at KSB’s Workshops and/or Workshops of Subsuppliers of KSB (if so agreed)
+Article 8 – Testing / Inspections at the Supplier’s Workshops and/or Workshops of Subsuppliers

-All agreed tests/inspections carried out on specific parts or components of Contractual Products and the test certificates of components and Contractual Products which KSB provides to Purchaser shall be in accordance with KSB’s “Standard Quality Control Plan” or the specific “test and examination sequence plans” for these pump parts as prepared for the original supply (or the revisions prepared by KSB of the before mentioned test and examination sequence plans).
+All agreed tests/inspections shall be carried out on the Spare Parts.

+The tests and inspections of the Spare Parts shall be based on the “Standard Quality Control Plan” (SQCP) of the Purchaser or the specific “Manufacturing Sequence Plans (MSP) – prepared by the Supplier-” which have to be approved by the Purchaser .
+The SQCP or MSP for the Spare Parts shall be based on the original manufactured pumps.

 Article 9 – Delay